Feasibility of Modeling Orthogonal Frequency-Division Multiplexing Communication Signals with Unsupervised Generative Adversarial Networks: Novel Generative Model Architectures

-Our direct time-series model, called \ac{PSK-GAN}, uses 1-D convolutional layers and aims to model temporal dynamics by progressively scaling kernel lengths with model depth.
+Our direct time-series model, called \ac{PSK-GAN}, uses one dimensional (1-D) convolutional layers and aims to model temporal dynamics by progressively scaling kernel lengths with model depth.
 Specifically, \ac{PSK-GAN} employs kernels with lengths progressively scaled up or down by a factor equal to the convolution stride with generator and discriminator model depth, respectively.
 The motivation behind progressively scaling kernel lengths is to increase the receptive field while avoiding kernels with lengths longer than their inputs.
-Progressively scaling kernel lengths has the effect of scaling the kernel resolution with feature map resolution.
-The concept of progressively scaling kernel sizes with layer depth is motivated by WaveNet \cite{van_den_oord2016}, which employs dilated convolutions to achieve a similar outcome.
+The process of progressively scaling kernel lengths has the effect of scaling the kernel resolution with feature map resolution.
+The concept of progressively scaling kernel sizes with layer depth was motivated by WaveNet \cite{van_den_oord2016}, which employs dilated convolutions to achieve a similar outcome.

-To avoid the generation of so-called ``checkerboard artifacts,'' which manifest as spikes in the power spectrum, convolutional layer kernel lengths are set to be integer multiples of the stride length, as recommended by Odena et al. \cite{odena2016deconvolution}.
+To avoid the generation of so-called ``checkerboard artifacts,'' which manifest as spikes in the power spectrum, convolutional layer kernel lengths are set to be integer multiples of the stride length, as recommended by Odena \emph{et al.} \cite{odena2016deconvolution}.
 Based on empirical testing, we set the maximum kernel length equal to the \ac{OFDM} symbol length and the minimum allowable kernel length to $4$.

 Tables~\ref{tab:PSK-GAN-gen} and \ref{tab:PSK-GAN-disc} outline the \ac{PSK-GAN} architectures for the generator and discriminator, respectively.
-In these tables, the filter dimensions for convolutional layers correspond to kernel length, number of input channels, and number of output channels, respectively.
-Here, $f = 1$, $2$, or $4$ for OFDM symbol sizes of $128$, $256$, and $512$, respectively.
-Also, $n$ is the batch size.
+In these tables, Dense, Conv\,1-D and Transpose Conv\,1-D, denote dense fully connected layers, one-dimensional convolutional layers, and transposed convolutional layers, respectively.
+Also, Tanh, ReLU, and LReLU indicate hyperbolic-tangent (Tanh), rectified linear unit (ReLU), and leaky rectified linear unit (LReLU) activation functions.
+The filter dimensions for convolutional layers correspond to kernel length, number of input channels, and number of output channels, respectively.
+Here, $f = 1$, $2$, or $4$ for OFDM symbol sizes of $128$, $256$, and $512$, respectively, and $n$ is the batch size.
 Similarly, the filter dimensions for the dense layers correspond to input length and output length respectively.
 To yield time-series lengths that are compatible with convolutional layers with strides of $4$, target \ac{OFDM} signals are zero-padded to the nearest power of $2$.